osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

 OsmAnd provides [the ability to backup](../personal/osmand-cloud.md#osmand-start) your application profile settings and save them in OsmAnd Cloud.
-Thus, your settings will be safely and conveniently saved for Android, iOS, or Web versions and restored in case of device failure or reinstallation of OsmAnd app.
-You can take advantage of this special plan by using [OsmAnd Start](../personal/osmand-cloud.md#osmand-start).
+Thus, your settings will be safely and conveniently saved for Android, iOS, or Web versions and restored in case of device failure or reinstallation of the OsmAnd app.
+You can benefit from this special plan by using](../personal/osmand-cloud.md#osmand-start).

 You must have an [OsmAnd Cloud](../personal/osmand-cloud.md#login) account to use the *Free Settings Backup*.
-If you have an account in *OsmAnd Pro* or an active account in *OsmAnd Cloud*, you will not see the promotion banner.
+If you have an *OsmAnd Pro* subscription or an active *OsmAnd Cloud* account, the promotion banner will not be displayed.

 ## General Settings